-Short Stories » The Apple Tree and the Boy
+Short Stories » The Apple Tree and the Farmer

-Once upon a time, there lived a farmer in a village, beside the forest.
-He had a big garden that had an old apple tree with other plants, trees and beautiful flowers.
+Once upon a time, there lived a farmer in a village, beside a forest.
+He had a big garden that had an old apple tree and other plants, trees and beautiful flowers.
 When the farmer was a little boy, he spent much of his time playing with the apple tree.
-However, the old, huge apple tree had stopped bearing fruits a long time ago.
+Those days, the apple tree had given the choicest of apples to him.
+However, as time passed, the apple tree became old and stopped bearing fruits.

-Although it had given the farmer, the choicest of apples, he felt it was of no use now.
+Now that the farmer was not getting any apples from the tree, he decided that the tree was useless.
 Therefore, he decided to cut the tree and use its wood to make some new furniture.
 He felt that since the tree was old and huge, he did not have to cure it, and it would make great furniture.
-He forgot that as a boy, he had spent his entire childhood, climbing the tree and eating its apples.
+He forgot that as a boy, he had spent his entire childhood climbing the tree and eating its apples.

 Now the apple tree was home to several little animals in the neighborhood.
 This included squirrels, sparrows and a huge variety of birds and insects.
-When the boy, who was now a young farmer, took his ax and began chopping the tree, all the little animals came rushing down.
+When the farmer took his axe and began chopping the tree, all the little animals came rushing down.

-They all began to plead with the farmer, who was adamant in cutting the apple tree down.
+They all began to plead with the farmer.
 They gathered round the farmer and said, “Please don’t cut the tree.
-We used to play with the little boy under this very tree.
-This is our home and we have no place else to go”.
+We used to play with you when you were small, under this very tree.
+This is our home and we have no other place to go”.

-The farmer, however forgot his childhood and who were his friends as a little boy.
+The farmer, however, forgot his childhood and his animal friends.
 He began to chop the tree harder.
 All the little animals became desperate, and wanted to protect the apple tree at any cost.

-He suddenly noticed something shiny.
-On inspecting, he realized that it was a beehive, full of honey.
+All of a sudden, he noticed something shiny.
+On inspecting it, he realized that it was a beehive, full of honey.
 He took a little and put it in his mouth.
 The taste of the honey woke up the little boy in him.
 Suddenly, the memories of his childhood came rushing back.
-The honey tasted so good, that he wanted more.
+The honey tasted so good that he wanted more.
 It brought a sense of happiness to him.
 He smiled and exclaimed, “This tastes amazing.”

-Realizing the change in the farmer’s attitude, the little animals said in unison; The bee said, “I will always provide you with sweet honey.”
+Realizing the change in the farmer’s attitude, the little animals spoke in unison: The bee said, “I will always provide you with sweet honey.”
 The squirrel said, “I will share any amount of nuts that you want.”
 The birds cried, “We will sing as many songs as you want.”

-Finally, the farmer realized his folly, and put down his ax.
-He understood that it was the home to such lovely animals that provided him with so many things, apart from apples.
+Finally, the farmer realized his folly, and put down his axe.
+He understood that the tree was home to many lovely animals that provided him with so many things.
 He wanted his little boy to have the childhood that he had.

 The farmer realized that the apple tree was not that fruitless.
 The little boy in him saved the apple tree.

-He threw away the ax and said to the little creatures, “I promise that I would never cut this tree.
-I have realized my mistake and you all can now live peace and harmony.”
+He threw away the axe and said to the little creatures, “I promise that I would never cut this tree.
+I have realized my mistake and you all can now live in peace and harmony.”

 The little creatures thanked the bee profusely.
-If the farmer had not found the beehive by now, they would all been homeless by now.
+If the farmer had not found the beehive, they would have been homeless by now.
 They continued living happily in the old apple tree.